Graduate Students

 Stephanie Millot, M.A.

-Stephanie Millot is a third-year graduate student with Dr. Philip Kendall in the Child and Adolescent Anxiety Disorders Clinic and with Dr. Stephanie Manasse at Drexel’s Center for Weight, Eating, and Lifestyle Science.
+Stephanie Millot is a fourth-year graduate student with Dr. Philip Kendall in the Child and Adolescent Anxiety Disorders Clinic and with Dr. Stephanie Manasse at Drexel’s Center for Weight, Eating, and Lifestyle Science.
 Stephanie graduated in 2019 with a B.A. in Psychology.
 After graduation, Stephanie worked as a Clinical Research Coordinator at Mount Sinai’s Center of Excellence in Eating Disorders with Dr. Tom Hildebrandt.
 Stephanie is interested in the treatment of anxiety and eating disorders and the development of these disorders in underrepresented groups.

 stephanie.millot@temple.edu

-Marisa Meyer, B.A. is a second-year graduate student working with Dr. Philip Kendall in the Child and Adolescent Anxiety Disorders Clinic.
+Marisa Meyer, M.A. is a third-year graduate student working with Dr. Philip Kendall in the Child and Adolescent Anxiety Disorders Clinic.
 Marisa studied psychology at the University of Michigan, graduating with the Highest Distinction and Highest Honors in May 2020.
 Following graduation, she completed a two-year postbaccalaureate clinical research fellowship with Dr. Daniel Pine through the National Institute of Mental Health Intramural Research Training Award.
 Marisa’s research interests include the development and evaluation of evidence-based treatments for child and adolescent anxiety disorders.
 She is likewise interested in examining predictors and moderators of treatment response to tailor interventions and maximize treatment outcomes.

 marisa.meyer@temple.edu